 Court Appointed Special Advocates (CASA)

 Children need safe, stable, and nurturing homes in which to grow up.
 The foster care system provides a safety net when a child’s biological family is unable to meet those basic needs.
-In Westchester County, more than 900 children are living in foster care homes while services to reunite them with their biological parents or, where that is not possible, to free them for adoption, are provided.
+In Westchester County, nearly 600 children are living in foster care homes while services to reunite them with their biological parents or, where that is not possible, to free them for adoption, are provided.

 Many of these children are assisted by the services of the Court Appointed Special Advocates (CASA) program.
 “CASA’s” are trained volunteers, who are appointed by Family Court judges and supervised by MHA of Westchester staff.
 The job of the CASA volunteer is to advocate for children by reporting to the Court on the child’s status and any barriers that impede delivery of Court-ordered services, and also to make recommendations to the Court regarding needed services.
 Particular attention is paid to the educational, mental health and physical needs of each child.